 Beware of the default storage system, the 128GB eMMC storage is indeed not very reliable: I personally needed to do a file system check (fsck) only a few days after I bought the PC.

 The file system was not corrupted but I would not trust a storage system of this type.
-I have since installing an SSD drive in the M.2 slot and I’m yet to have any issues with it.
+I have since installed a M.2 SSD as main drive and I’m yet to have any issues with it.

 The M.2 slot is easily accessible, just remove 4 screws under the chassis and take off the cover.
 Only this slot is accessible, everything else (network card, RAM, CPU) is soldered.
 Note that a thermal pad to stick on the M.2 SSD is provided to help dissipate heat.

 The performance tests were done on Archlinux, with the following software:

 The 7z benchmark is very CPU intensive, while the openssl benchmark is more about the single-threaded CPU performance and memory bandwidth.